 Drought index insurance products are based on Meteosat derived Relative Evapotranspiration (RE), which is proportional to crop growth and an excellent indicator of agricultural drought.
 Historical data is available for the entire African continent from 1982 to date and is used for risk assessment and insurance pricing.
 Near real-time satellite data reception and processing supports daily growing season monitoring and rapid loss assessment and pay-out calculation.
 These index insurance services are delivered through a consortium of index provider, insurers, brokers and aggregators.

 The target group consists of 9 million smallholder farmers in Mali and Uganda.
-The objective is to serve 430,000 of these farmers within 3 years, and 1 million within 6 years after the start of the project.
+The objective is to serve 350,000 of these farmers within 4 years, and half a million within 6 years after the start of the project.

 Agricultural insurance in Africa is virtually non-existent.
 Traditional insurance, based on actual losses, is too expensive.
-Insurance based on weather indices is often considered an inexpensive alternative, but there is an insufficient number of weather stations in Africa, while new ones lack the historical records required for risk assessment.
-Meteosat derived RE and CCD provide a good alternative, because 33 years’ worth of data is available at 3 km resolution for every location in Africa, while monitoring continues in real time.
-Therefore, this insurance allows for scaling up to corresponding economies, enabling affordable insurance for small scale farmers.
-With an anticipated consortium income of 1.2 euro per smallholder farmer per year, the business becomes financially sustainable when 1 million farmers will sign up for insurance within 6 years.
-The G4AW subsidy covers a large part of the initial investment and reduces the financial risk considerably.
+Insurance based on weather indices is often considered a low-cost alternative, but there is an insufficient number of weather stations in Africa, while new ones lack the historical records required for risk assessment.
+Meteosat derived RE provide a good alternative, because 35 years of data is available at 3 km resolution for every location in Africa, while monitoring happens in near real-time.
+Therefore, this insurance allows for scaling up to corresponding economies, enabling affordable coverage for small scale farmers.
+With highly automated satellite data processing and index product design, the business becomes financially sustainable after the project comes to an end.
+The G4AW subsidy covers a major part of the initial investment and reduces the financial risk considerably.

 The partnership has been established on the basis of R&D activities during the project FESA Micro-insurance (2009-2013), a millennium project of the Dutch Ministry of Foreign Affairs.
 The SUM-Africa consortium consists of the following partners: